 God must have looked on Eden Hill with special love.

 The National Shrine of The Divine Mercy is a ministry of the Marian Fathers of the Immaculate Conception of the Blessed Virgin Mary, the authentic promoters of the message of The Divine Mercy.
 Located in the heart of the Berkshire Hills in western Massachusetts, the Shrine sits on 350 acres, known as Eden Hill.

-In the fall of 1943, Fr Joseph Luniewski, superior of the Marian House in Washington, DC, sent a young priest, Fr.
-Walter Pelczynski, MIC, a native of Adams, MA, to find a residence suitable for a novitiate or home for those preparing for the religious life.
-With the help of the pastor of St. Stanislaus Kostka Church in Adams, and with the assistance of family members and friends, the Marians purchased Eden Hill on November 24,1943.
+In the fall of 1943, Fr.
+Joseph Luniewski, superior of the Marian House in Washington, D.C., sent a young priest, Fr.
+Walter Pelczynski, MIC, a native of Adams, Massachusetts, to find a residence suitable for a novitiate or home for those preparing for the religious life.
+With the help of the pastor of St. Stanislaus Kostka Church in Adams, and with the assistance of family members and friends, the Marians purchased Eden Hill on November 24, 1943.

 Before the Marians moved in, many families of the Berkshires donated furniture and funds to make the first years unfold successfully.
 A community chapel was established in the new home with a "side altar" dedicated to The Divine Mercy.
 As the number of pilgrims to Eden Hill increased, a larger community chapel was needed.